Authenticate Services Across Clusters

-How to Federate Identity Across Clusters
+How to Authenticate Services Across Clusters

 The fastest way to generate an ad-hoc token for testing or local scripting is via the VS Code interface or the MicroStax CLI.